tidymodels/tidymodels.org-legacy/content/learn/develop/broom/index.markdown

 colnames(trees_model_tidy) <- c("term", "estimate", "std.error", "statistic", "p.value")
 ```

-A glossary giving the currently acceptable column names outputted by `tidy()` methods can be found [here](https://github.com/alexpghayes/modeltests/blob/master/data/column_glossary.rda).
+A glossary giving the currently acceptable column names outputted by `tidy()` methods can be found [at the end of this article](#glossary)).
 As a rule of thumb, column names resulting from `tidy()` methods should be all lowercase and contain only alphanumerics or periods (though there are plenty of exceptions).

 Finally, it is common for `tidy()` methods to include an option to calculate confidence/credible interval for each component based on the model, when possible.
 In this case, the `confint()` function can be used to calculate confidence intervals from a model object resulting from `lm()`: